US health officials crack down on kratom-related products after complaints from supplement industry

 The FDA "demonstrated the exact kind of data-driven, proactive regulatory excellence needed to safeguard unwitting consumers across the U.S.,” said Ryan Niddel of Diversified Botanics, a Utah-based company that sells kratom supplements.

+On Tuesday, a rival group that supports the availability of 7-OH drugs criticized the government's move, pointing to the influence of kratom suppliers.

+“Big kratom trade groups have spent years blaming 7-OH for harms caused by their own unregulated products, because it threatens their market share,” the Holistic Alternative Recovery Trust stated in an emailed message.

-Nearly a decade ago, the federal government came close to banning the substance.
+Nearly a decade ago, the federal government came close to banning kratom.

-In 2016, the DEA announced plans to add kratom to the government’s most restrictive schedule 1, reserved for drugs that have no medial use and a high potential for abuse.
+In 2016, the DEA announced plans to add it to the government’s most restrictive schedule 1, reserved for drugs that have no medical use and a high potential for abuse.
 But the plan stalled after a flood of public complaints, including a letter signed by more than 60 members of Congress.

 The FDA then began studying the ingredient, concluding in 2018 that kratom contains many of the same chemicals as opioids, the addictive class of drugs that includes painkillers like OxyContin as well as heroin and fentanyl.